leanprover-community/mathlib3/docs/tactics.md

 The main use case is for users with some familiarity with the mathlib naming conventions, who may be able to scan through a list of suggestions and quickly recognise from the names which are the actually relevant suggestions.
-Beginngers unfamiliar with these conventions may find `rw_hint` unhelpful.
+Beginners unfamiliar with these conventions may find `rw_hint` unhelpful.

 ## solve_by_elim